fsande/TFG---Eric-Rios/README.md

 6. To modify terrain generation, select the TerrainPresenter node in the scene tree and change the configuration.
 You can load predefined generation configurations with right click -> quick load or create your own.
 Explore the various options.
-Keep in mind that extremely large heightmaps, too many agents or an excessive density of props might impact performance.
+Keep in mind that extremely large heightmaps, too many agents or an excessive density of props might negatively impact performance.

 ## Help